ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 this is determined positively, the AS MAY [return the RO's information in its response](#response-subject) as requested.

-Subject identifiers requested by the client instance serve only to identify the RO in the context of the AS and can't be used as communication channels by the client instance, as discussed in {{response-subject}}.
+Subject identifiers types requested by the client instance serve only to identify the RO in the context of the AS and can't be used as communication channels by the client instance, as discussed in {{response-subject}}.

-The AS SHOULD NOT re-use subject identifiers for multiple different ROs.
+The AS SHOULD NOT re-use subject identifier types for multiple different ROs.

 \[\[ [See issue #42](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/42) \]\]